15 Mistakes That Are Ruining Your Frozen French Fries

 Not all oils are created equal.
 Some have lower smoke points, which can affect the taste and texture of your fries.

-You should choose oils with high smoke points like vegetable or canola oil for frying or baking.
-Picking the right oil is like picking the right tool for a job.
+Choosing the right oil is like picking the right tool for a job.
 High smoke point oils ensure your fries don’t become greasy or taste burnt.
+By selecting wisely, you enhance both the flavor and crispiness, achieving that sought-after restaurant-quality fry.

 15. Not Using Parchment Paper

-It took me too long in my life to realise that parchment paper is a lifesaver.
+Parchment paper is a lifesaver.
 It prevents sticking and promotes even cooking.

 Line your baking pan with parchment paper before adding the fries.
 This step helps them cook more evenly and makes cleanup a breeze.